navya867/E-Commerce-Search-to-Purchase-Conversion-Analytics/ReadMe.md

 ## Executive Summary

 E-commerce businesses need to understand where users drop off between search and purchase.
-Using **36M+ browsing events and 819K+ search interactions**, I analyzed the customer journey from **search → click → product detail → add to cart → purchase** using SQL, Python, and Power BI.
+Using **36M+ browsing events and 819K+ search interactions**, I analyzed the customer journey from **search → click → product detail → add to cart → purchase** using SQL, Python.
 The analysis identified major funnel drop-offs and differences in conversion behavior across search-result volume, product attributes, time, and session search frequency.

 ## Business Problem